mridul1024/transit-app/README.md

 I will begin posting instructions for the next module soon, but in the mean time, if you notice any bugs, please let me know and feel free to make a Pull Request!

 ## Syntax and Coding Guidelines

 ### Java and Kotlin

 1. camelCase
 2. Global variables begin with 'm' => mExampleVariable
-3. Do not use protected, only public and private
+3. Do not use protected, only public and privat
-4. Don't repeat yourself
-5. Abstraction when appropriate
-6. Delegation over inheritance

 ### XML Layout